gabrielarpino/bary/README.md

     1. Barycenter of two GP models with biased priors (single input)
         - Prior with biased mean
         - Prior with biased variance or covariance
-        - GP with different covariance functions?
-Show that barycentering GPs achieves the same as using the average covariance function? (this is a little harder to do)
+        - GP with different covariance functions.
     2. Barycenter of two graphical models with conjugacy structure biased in their own way (difficult, requires creating properly biased PGMs and showing closed forms for these)

-* Using stoch wass barycenter, and extending this to non-closed form models that are biased (harder).